-- 1) By forcible compulsion; or - 2) Who is incapable of consent by means of being physically helpless; or - 3) Who is less than eleven years old; or - 4) Who is less than thirteen years old and the actor is eighteen years old or more.
+- 2) Who is incapable of consent by means of being physically helpless; or - 3) Who is less than eleven years old; or - 4) Who is less than thirteen years old and the actor is eighteen years old or more.

 Criminal sexual act in the first degree is a class B felony.